AntonSol919/linkspace/README.md

 - Path (URL like) addressing
 - Group/Domain split

+If you want a quick explanation using code check out [Quick Start](https://www.linkspace.dev/code.html).
-[Basics](https://www.linkspace.dev/basics.html) gives a high level introduction.
+[Basics](https://www.linkspace.dev/basics.html) is a high level description.
 The [tutorials](https://www.linkspace.dev/docs/tutorial/index.html) document some practical examples.
 The [Guide](https://www.linkspace.dev/docs/guide/index.html) is a in-depth overview of the API and how it fits together.